CALL NOW! 210-308-6448

 Frequently Asked Questions

-Federal law permits withholding up to 60% of a noncustodial parent’s disposable income for child support if they aren’t supporting a current spouse or another child and are not more than 12 weeks behind on payments.
+Federal law allows for up to 60% of a noncustodial parent’s disposable income to be withheld for child support.
+This applies if they are not supporting a current spouse or another child, and if they are more than 12 weeks behind on payments.
+Furthermore, this regulation is designed to ensure that child support obligations are consistently fulfilled, thereby safeguarding the child’s well-being.

 Texas’ new law states unpaid child support cannot be reduced, no matter who requests it.
 This reinforces that child support is a serious financial obligation and is in line with federal law.